attilagk/monoallelic-brain-research/notebook/2016-04-22-glm-for-s-statistic/2016-04-22-glm-for-s-statistic.md

 ![plot of chunk s-stat-simple-regr](figure/s-stat-simple-regr-1.png)

 Below printed are two measures of fit: residual deviance (top block) and AIC (bottom block).
+Note the negative estimated AIC for nlm.S, which is unexpected since the theoretical value of AIC for any model must be nonnegative.
+Subsequent analysis will investigate this discrepancy surrounding the estimated AIC.

 ```